maxking/lazr.config/lazr/config/docs/usage.rst

     key2 : changed
     key3 : unique

 Sections attributes cannot be directly set to shadow config options.
-An AttributeError is raised when a callsite attempts to mutate the config.
+An ``AttributeError`` is raised when an attempt is made to mutate the config.

     >>> config['section_3.app_b'].key1 = 'fail'
     Traceback (most recent call last):